mohbattharani/iamgmujtaba.github.io/_posts/2024-07-09-academic-job-search-toolkit.md

 ---
 layout: post
 title: AcademicJobToolkit - Streamline Your Academic Job Applications
+description: "Python and LaTeX-based project to simplify academic job application document preparation."
 date: 2024-07-09 09:00:00-0400
-description: Introducing AcademicJobToolkit, a Python and LaTeX-based project to simplify academic job application document preparation.
-tags: academic-jobs python latex toolkit open-source
-categories: projects
+tags: [academic-jobs, python, latex, toolkit]
+thumbnail: assets/img/blog/jobsearch_over.png
 ---

 As an academic, preparing job application documents can be a time-consuming and complex process.
 That's why I am excited to introduce **AcademicJobToolkit**, a new open-source project designed to simplify and streamline the preparation of academic job application materials.